useSummarizer

 State machine

-pending ───► loading ───► streaming ───► done │unavailable ◄─── (no flag / │ no model) │ ▼ dismiss()pending: hook mounted, waiting forarticleto be defined.loading: warming theSummarizer.create()session (~1-3s cold start).streaming: chunks arriving.result.summarygrows as they land; render it directly for a typewriter effect.done: final summary inresult.summary.result.cachedistrueif the response came from the opt-in result cache.unavailable: API missing.
+Section titled “State machine”idle ───► loading ───► streaming ───► done │unavailable ◄─── (no API) │ ▼ dismiss()idle: hook mounted, waiting forinputto be non-empty.loading: warming theSummarizer.create()session (~1-3s cold start).streaming: chunks arriving.result.outputgrows as they land; render it directly for a typewriter effect.done: final summary inresult.output.result.fromCacheistrueif the response came from the opt-in result cache.unavailable: API missing.
 Render nothing.

 Caching tips